Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Empirical Strategy

 \subsection{Estimating Gender Sectoral Segregation on Employment Contracts and Wages}

-We now evaluate the contribution of the gender sectoral segregation on the average difference in labour market outcomes (i.e., permanent jobs, part-time jobs, working hours, remote work, and hourly wages) \emph{between} gender-dominated sectors among workers with similar observable skills and socio-demographic characteristics.
-Therefore, a propensity score matching (PSM) approach using ``working in female-dominated sectors'' as treatment status is adopted.
-The underlying assumption is that workers who choose to work in female- and male-dominated sectors only differ in the endowment of their observed skills and human capital accumulation.
+The aim of this section is to compare the average differences in labour market outcomes (permanent jobs, part-time jobs, working hours, remote work, and hourly wages) in male- and female-dominated sectors among workers with similar observable skills and socio-demographic characteristics.
+We implement the Propensity Score Matching (PSM) method, where ``working in female-dominated sectors'' is the assigned treatment.
+The underlying assumption is that those who choose to work in female- and male-dominated sectors only differ in the endowment of their observed skills and human capital accumulation.

-Let $p(\X)=Pr(D|\X)$ be the propensity score such that $p(\X_i)\in(0,1)$, where $D$ is the treatment and $\X$ a set of observable controls.\footnote{The propensity scores obtained from a Probit regression model are used to match control and treated units, and are reported in Table~\ref{tab:probit_fmldom}.
-The choice of covariates is based on the relevant literature on gender segregation \citep[e.g.,][]{petrongolo2004} and the model selection performed by \textsc{lasso}, and include socio-demographic characteristics and work-related information (e.g., occupation).
-Table~\ref{tab:lasso} in Appendix reports the selected covariates from the penalised regressions.} Provided that the assumptions of the PSM are satisfied, the average treatment effect (ATE) is
+Let $p(\X_i)=Pr(D|\X_i)$ be the propensity score such that $p(\X_i)\in(0,1)$, where $D$ is the treatment and $\X_i$ a set of observable controls.
+The propensity scores obtained from a Probit regression model are used to match control and treated units.
+Provided that the assumptions of the PSM are satisfied, the formula of the average treatment effect on the treated (ATT) is

-Controlling for the propensity score eliminates the selection bias as workers may self-select into jobs while controlling for observable factors \citep{cameron2005}.
-The comparison \emph{between} gender-sectoral dominance is done for the pooled sample (men and women together), male sample, and female sample.
+where $Y_{1i}$ and $Y_{0i}$ are the potential outcomes with and without treatment \citep[see][]{becker2002}.
+The comparison \emph{between} gender-sectoral dominance is conducted for the full sample (male and female workers together), male sample, and female sample.

-A standard sensitivity analysis is conducted to check the balancing property of the covariates before and after matching in the treated and non-treated groups.
+For the best selection of covariates to calculate the propensity scores, we consider all factors associated with the treatment (including interactions and squares) and then an automatic selection procedure -- i.e., Least Absolute Shrinkage and Selection Operator (LASSO).
+Table~\ref{tab:lasso} in the Appendix reports the selected covariates from the penalised regressions.
+Then, we conduct the sensitivity analysis to test whether the balancing property of the covariates before and after the match holds.
 The covariates are balanced if the standardised bias after matching is within $\pm 5\%$ \citep{rosenbaum1985}.
 The matching method successfully builds a meaningful control group if the condition is satisfied.